SixLabors/docs/articles/imagesharp/exr.md

 - You want the broadest ecosystem compatibility for day-to-day assets.

 For everyday application and web output, [PNG](png.md), [JPEG](jpeg.md), [WebP](webp.md), and [TIFF](tiff.md) are usually easier starting points.

+## Practical Guidance

+- Use OpenEXR when high dynamic range, floating-point data, or rendering-pipeline interchange is the real requirement.
+- Keep tone mapping and display conversion separate from storing scene-referred data.
+- Test compression and channel layout with the downstream renderer or compositing tool.
+- Prefer TIFF, PNG, or WebP when the workflow does not need EXR-specific precision or metadata.